 Any type of sensitivity perturbation can be described via an input file.
 However, the CAMx user interface also provides easy ways to define some sensitivities that are likely to be used frequently.
 In the first example above, the DDM BC file was described as having the "same ozone values as the regular model BC file."
 To avoid the effort of preparing an input file that is trivially different from the regular model file, the user interface allows you to select specific species from an input file to track - in this case ozone.
 It is possible to separately track the sensitivity to more than one species from the same file (e.g. ozone and NO).
 It is also possible to track the combined sensitivity to a group of species, such as NO_x, VOC, HRVOC, or ALL.
-The user interface also provides a simple way to track sensitivities to emissions from specific grid cells or groups of cells (sub-regions).
+The user interface also provides a simple way to track sensitivities to emissions from specific sub-regions.